input-leap/input-leap/doc/release_notes/index.md

   Previously it was possible for a malicious client or server to send excessive length messages leading to denial of service by resource exhaustion.

-- Fixed a bug which caused Barrier to crash when disconnecting a TCP session just after sending Hello message.
+- Fixed a bug which caused Barrier to crash when disconnecting a TCP session just after sending Hello message (fixes CVE-2021-42074).
   This bug allowed an unauthenticated attacker to crash Barrier with only network access.

 All of the above security issues have been reported by Matthias Gerstner who was really helpful